mekanoe/ovrsalt/README.md

 The other thing of note is that this *must* be easy to develop for, ideally in a browser.
 I do not want to make a custom renderer or react-native platform, this is too much work, and doesn't interest me.
 I basically want to write overlays on my Macbook without a VR HMD in my hands, but still have the exact same experience when I put one on.

+The OpenVR renderer will only work on Windows, but as many components as possible should remain intact for speedy overlay development in the browser.